Best Rhône Valley Vintages: The Rhône Collector’s Guide

 • 2001 — Sleek, aromatic Syrah that's peaking now.

-• 2006 & 2007 – Lush, savory wines—Guigal’s Brune et Blonde and Château d’Ampuis shine.
+• 2006 & 2007 — Lush, savory wines.
+Guigal's Brune et Blonde and Château d'Ampuis shine.

 Best Southern Rhône Vintages (Grenache blends — Châteauneuf-du-Pape, Gigondas)

 Southern Rhône reds from Châteauneuf-du-Pape are warm, generous blends that offer richness, spice, and complexity.
-And in great years, they produce wines of near-mythic status when in the hands of legendary producers like Henri Bonneau, Domaine Pegau, and Château Rayas.
+In great years and in the hands of legendary producers like Henri Bonneau, Château de Beaucastel, Domaine Pegau, and Château Rayas, they produce wines of near-mythic status.

 Vintage Why It's Great